Last updated on January 28, 2025

 Get in line folks!
 Unfinity’s space carnival/circus set is upon us, and with it comes rides, attractions, tickets, and stickers.
 Who doesn't like a souvenir at the end of the ride?

-Today I’m taking a look at one of the new Unfinity mechanics, stickers and tickets.
+Today I’m taking a look at a couple of Unfinity mechanics: stickers and tickets.
 Ready?
 Let’s dive in!

 How Do Stickers Work?